parrt/msds692/notes/selenium.md

 <hr>

-If you get error, "*chromedriver cannot be opened because the developer cannot be verified. macOS cannot verify that this app is free from malware*" when you run `/usr/local/bin/chromedriver`, try:
+If you get error, "*chromedriver cannot be opened because the developer cannot be verified. macOS cannot verify that this app is free from malware*" when you run `/usr/local/bin/chromedriver` from the commandline, try:

 ```bash
 xattr -d com.apple.quarantine /usr/local/bin/chromedriver
 ```

-I also noticed that the driver was sitting in my Anaconda directory: `~/opt/anaconda3/chromedriver-Darwin` but don't use this one as it is out of date: the version numbers are different:
+I also noticed that another version of the driver was sitting in my Anaconda directory: `~/opt/anaconda3/chromedriver-Darwin` but don't use this one as it is out of date: the version numbers are different:

 ```bash
 $ ~/opt/anaconda3/chromedriver-Darwin